algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Availability: v8
 - Mode: Application

-Newly created boxes are filled with 0 bytes.
-Boxes are unchanged by `box_create` if they already exist.
+Newly created boxes are filled with 0 bytes. `box_create` will fail if the referenced box already exists with a different size.
+Otherwise, existing boxes are unchanged by `box_create`.

 ## box_extract